Habitat Pure Natural Latex FAQs

 Latex rubber is an all natural material derived from the sap of the Rubber Tree, Hevea brasiliensis.
-The trees are a renewable and sustainable resource, found plentifully in places such as South America (in similar environments where premium coffee beans are grown) and parts of southeast Asia, often where plantation management assures resourceful access to latex for generations to come.
+The trees are a renewable and sustainable resource, found plentifully in places such as South America (in similar environments where premium coffee beans are grown) India, and parts of southeast Asia, typically in tropical climates where there is a rainy season and a sunny, dry season.

 Why would I purchase a latex bed instead of a memory foam bed, air bed, or coil mattress?

-Latex has unique properties that make it different from other sleep surfaces.
-It tends to be more elastic, responds faster to body shifting than many “memory foam” materials, and will not bucket or indent like many coil, or poofy pillow top mattresses, due to body impressions.
+Natural Latex has unique properties that make it different from other sleep surfaces.
+It tends to be more elastic, responds faster to body shifting than many memory foams, and will not indent with body impressions like many coil and pillow top mattresses.
 By pushing upward against the body rather than consuming it, latex provides the most effective support, cradling the body, filling in void areas in your lower back and between shoulder blades, and because it is so elastic, it is far easier to turn on than other sleep surfaces.

-Unlike memory foam, pillowtop coil mattresses, and other kinds of mattresses, you don’t have to dig your way out of your bed.
-Because it is not made from petroleum based materials, and is a naturally derived resource, there is no need for concern about off-gassing or leaching of chemicals from the mattress, either.
+Unlike memory foam, pillow top coil mattresses, and other kinds of mattresses, you don’t have to dig your way out of your bed.
+Because it is not made from petroleum based materials, and is a naturally derived resource, there is no need for concern about off-gassing of chemicals from the mattress.
 User satisfaction ratings tend to be much higher because natural latex is so extraordinarily comfortable.